taphouseio/swift-heroku-buildpack/README.md

 # Heroku buildpack: swift

 This is a Heroku buildpack for Swift apps that are powered by the Swift Package Manager.
+The package can be located anywhere in the repository, but a `PACKAGE_DIR` configuration variable needs to be set with the relative path to the package being deployed.

 ## Usage